Cantonist: Training and pressures to convert

-Other
+Other groups

 In the era of Arakcheev's military settlements (1809–1831), indigenous peasants who fell within the territory of a military settlement were subject to incorporation into the military in various ways.
 In particular, indigenous children (under the age of 18) were considered military cantonists and divided into three age groups: minor (under the age of 7), middle (ages 8–12), and senior, with the latter group assigned to the military school of the settlement.
 Minors stayed with the parents, while minor orphans were transferred to military settlers, with an award of 10 roubles.
 All male newborns automatically became cantonists.
 Later it turned out that instead of 11 years, 8 years of military training were enough.
 Correspondingly, the age groups were changed: under 10, under 14, and under 18.

 In the aftermath of the Polish uprising of 1831, children of political prisoners and boys on the streets of captured cities were often abducted, and placed in cantonist schools for Russification: see Incorporation of Polish children into the Imperial Russian Army (1831–1832) for more.